graphprotocol/contracts/packages/issuance/contracts/agreement/RecurringAgreementManager.md

 ```

 Deposits never revert — `_escrowMinMax` degrades the mode when balance is insufficient, ensuring the deposit amount is always affordable.
 The `getEscrowAccount` view exposes the underlying escrow account for monitoring.

-## Hash Authorization

-The `authorizedHashes` mapping stores `hash → agreementId` rather than `hash → bool`.
-Hashes are automatically invalidated when agreements are deleted, preventing reuse without explicit cleanup.

 ## Max Next Claim